Program Overview MS in Counseling

 The demand for compassionate professional counselors continues to increase alongside the need for mental health support.
 We designed our CACREP-accredited Master of Science in Counseling program to prepare future counselors, like you, for the roles and challenges they will encounter as they grow in their profession.
 We blend traditional didactic approaches to teaching with experiential methods, including role-play and group experiences.

 Our professors are committed to providing a rigorous but distinctive program for our students, serving as mentors and trusted guides.
-The program culminates in a clinical practicum and internship experience under the live supervision of expert faculty at our on-campus training clinic, the CARE Center, providing 700 field experience hours.
+The program culminates in a clinical practicum and internship experience under the live supervision of expert faculty at our on-campus training clinic, the CARE Center, providing 700 clinical experience hours.

 Barry promotes student and system multicultural competence and sensitivity.
 You will become a counselor who helps individuals, couples, and families find solutions and untapped resources to work through challenges that bring them to counseling.